 Anna Goodman launched Abstrakt Publicity in 1999 promoting music and performing arts.
-For the past 17 years, the company has worked consistently and successfully with a variety of clients and projects, creating maximum awareness for dance, theatre, live art, cabaret, spoken word and circus.
+For the past 17 years, the company has worked consistently with a variety of clients and projects, creating maximum awareness for dance, theatre, live art, cabaret, spoken word and circus.
 Abstrakt Publicity publicises national tours, regional events, one-off performances and arts festivals via print and online media as well as TV and radio.
 An extensive resource of contacts have been maintained over many years and Abstrakt constantly researches new writers, bloggers and broadcasters.
 Prior to 1999, Anna worked in London and New York, developing PR contacts and skills.
 Her first PR job in London was publicising fund-raising events for Laverna House, a charity providing sheltered housing for men, women and children living with AIDS.
 At this time she was also promoting club events, leading to work within the music and fashion industries.
 This ultimately proved indispensable in developing a specialised publicity company.

 In 2000 Abstrakt was approached by Hip Hop dance/theatre artist Jonzi D to promote Aeroplane Man, the story of a young black man from East London who travels the world seeking his ideal destination.
-The idea was to reach beyond regular theatre and dance critics, attracting a target audience with credible coverage alongside regular broadsheet press.
-Aeroplane Man toured internationally and sold out at the South Bank Centre, setting a precedent for an explorative way of working - Researching projects with the idea of tapping into niche audiences whilst maintaining strong links with generic media contacts.
+The idea was to reach beyond regular theatre and dance critics, attracting a target audience with credible coverage alongside generic press.
+Aeroplane Man toured internationally and sold out at the South Bank Centre, setting a precedent for an explorative way of working - Researching projects with the idea of tapping into niche audiences whilst maintaining strong links with standard media contacts.